ceph/ceph/doc/rados/operations/crush-map.rst

 To map placement groups to OSDs across failure domains, a CRUSH map defines a hierarchical list of bucket types (i.e., under ``#types`` in the generated CRUSH map).
-The purpose of creating a bucket hierarchy is to segregate the leaf nodes by their failure domains, such as hosts, racks, rows, rooms, and data centers.
+The purpose of creating a bucket hierarchy is to segregate the leaf nodes by their failure domains, such as hosts, chassis, racks, power distribution units, pods, rows, rooms, and data centers.
 With the exception of the leaf nodes representing OSDs, the rest of the hierarchy is arbitrary, and you may define it according to your own needs.

 We recommend adapting your CRUSH map to your firms's hardware naming conventions and using instances names that reflect the physical hardware.
 Your naming